kubernetes/enhancements/keps/sig-storage/2644-honor-pv-reclaim-policy/README.md

 In this case the drivers would still have the issue since the `external-provisioner` is not updated.

+This does not have effect on in-tree plugin volumes, as the upgraded `kube-controller-manager` ensures the protection by adding and removing the newly introduced `kubernetes.io/pv-controller` finalizer.

 2. `external-provisioner` is upgraded but `kube-controller-manager` is not:

-In this case the finalizer will be added and removed by the external-provisioner.
-PVs backed by the in-tree volume plugin are not protected.
+In this case the finalizer will be added and removed by the external-provisioner, hence, driver volumes will be protected.

+PVs backed by the in-tree volume plugin will not be protected and  would still have the issue.

-In addition, PVs migrated to CSI have the finalizer.
+In addition, PVs migrated to CSI will have the finalizer.
 When the CSI migration is disabled, in-tree volume plugin / controller-manager does not remove the finalizer.
 The finalizer must be manually removed by the cluster admin.

 ## Production Readiness Review Questionnaire